 How is the Phonology of Icelandic?

-When it comes to sounds, the modern Icelandic language has minor dialectal differences.
+When it comes to sounds, the modern Icelandic language has minor dialectal differences, influenced by the subtle regional variations and the historical evolution of Old Norse, which impacts modern Icelandic pronunciation.
 Icelandic has monophthongs and diphthongs, and consonants can be unvoiced or voiced.
 Interestingly, unlike most languages, instead of having a voicing contrast, Icelandic has an aspiration contrast between the plosives.
 The phonology of the Icelandic language is hard for non-native speakers as specific syllables are pronounced differently from English syllables and the words are pretty long.

 How is the Grammar of Icelandic?